atriple/auto-frs/README.md

 - Keep it secret to your friends, if you want to keep it easy.
   - Or just battle with them by random chance
 - Consider to insert courses as few as possible to make it iterate more faster, if you want to increase the probability finding the course.
-  - This script really good to monitor currently full class (usually due to high demand).
-Consider prioritizing this kind of courses instead of course that guaranteed available.
+- This script really good to monitor currently full & in demand courses.
+Consider prioritizing this kind of courses instead of one that guaranteed available.

 ## Contributing

-Feel free to fork it, update it, lick it or whatever you like to do with it.
+Feel free to fork it, update it, or whatever you like to do with it.

 ## Disclaimer